mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 text="In the beginning was the Word, and the Word was **with** God, and the Word **was** God.
 The same was in the beginning with God." verse="John 1:1-2"
 %}

+Did you know that "Elohim" and "Adonai" are both plural words?

 ## Other Interesting Verses